Governor DeWine deploys 1,050 members of Ohio National Guard to assist hospitals

-DAYTON, Ohio (WDTN) — Governor Mike DeWine is sending more than one thousand members of the Ohio National Guard to help hospitals that are coping with staffing challenges.
+DAYTON, Ohio (WDTN) — Governor Mike DeWine is sending more than 1,000 members of the Ohio National Guard to help hospitals that are coping with staffing challenges.
 The governor said the guardsmen should begin to move into hospitals on Monday.

 “This is the highest number of patients we’ve had in our hospitals with COVID since Dec.
 22, 2020,” DeWine said.